The Power of My Forgiveness and Unforgiveness, Revisited

 Unfortunately, human church organizations have generally sought to justify their collective grudges against their collective enemies–for instance, other church organizations, members of other world religions collectively, or ethnic groups or whole nationalities that they perceive to oppose them.
 And our local churches, denominational and other “Christian” organizations have often joined in promoting political or nationalistic grudges as part of the quid pro quo for secular official support–grudges which they then insist their members must hold and act upon in certain ritualized ways.
 Obviously, these “necessary” collective grudges have led to many negative outward effects in the world–wars, genocides, persecutions, simple acts of meanness and a perennially weak testimony of Christ–but all of these are thought justified, at the time, as institutionally “necessary.”

 This is not to say that our human church organizations do not generally teach that we should forgive our own individual grudges, to the extent that they do not flow from officially justified collective grudges.
-Still, justifying the “necessary” collective grudges has forced church teaching over the centuries to systematically misinterpret all that the New Testament says about offenses and grudges–both individual and collective (the same teachings really apply identically to both).
+Still, justifying the “necessary” collective grudges has forced church teaching over the centuries to systematically misinterpret all that the New Testament says about forgiveness, offenses and grudges–both individual and collective (the same teachings really apply identically to both).
 This series of posts will attempt to summarize that teaching correctly.
+It will then lead into a series of posts about what kind of individual “relationship” with Jesus saves us–that is, what the Gospel is.
+The two issues are related to each other!

 Is God Waiting to See our Oneness before Jesus Returns?